Acuña, Adrianza hit grand slams, Braves rout Pirates 20-1 - WHIZ News

-ATLANTA (AP) — Ronald Acuña Jr. hit a grand slam in the second inning off Tyler Anderson, pinch-hitter Ehire Adrianza added another slam in the eighth against position player Wilmer Difo and the Atlanta Braves homered seven times in a 20-1 rout of the Pittsburgh Pirates on Friday night.
+Ronald Acuña Jr. hit a grand slam in the second inning off Tyler Anderson, pinch-hitter Ehire Adrianza added another slam in the eighth against position player Wilmer Difo and the Braves homered seven times in a 20-1 rout of the Pittsburgh Pirates on Friday night.

 Acuña had five RBIs and gave Atlanta a 5-0 lead with his 14th homer, which tied the Los Angeles Angels’ Shohei Ohtani for the major league lead.
 Acuña’s first slam came against Pittsburgh’s Alex McRae on June 10, 2019.